gnachman/iTerm2/api/library/python/iterm2/docs/index.rst

 iTerm2 offers a Python package which makes it easy to write Python scripts that control iTerm2 and extend its behavior.
-Start by following the :ref:`tutorial <tutorial-index>`, which gives a step-by-step guide to writing a script.
+Start by following the :ref:`tutorial <tutorial-index>`, which gives a step-by-step guide to writing a script and descripts the architecture of iTerm2's scripting system.

 For details on individual interfaces, see the Class Reference below.

 .. toctree::
    :maxdepth: 1